-The Frome Town Walks are organised by the Frome Society for Local Study and take place on the second Sunday in May, June, July, August and September, and the first Sunday in July during the Frome Festival.
+The Frome Town Walks are organised by the Frome Society for Local Study and take place on the second Sunday in May, June, July, August and September, and the third Sunday in July during the Frome Festival.

 The guides are Ruth Angel, Cliff Bawden, Alastair MacLeay and Janet Millar.
 Arrangements for special town walks should be made with Alastair MacLeay on 01373 836 595 or email@example.com

 Copies of the Frome Heritage Trail (£3) & The Buildings of Frome (£9) will be available to buy.

 Frome Town Walks are free, except for those during the Frome Festival, but contributions to Frome charities are most welcome!

 The dates of the walks in 2017 are: